-This problem of soil erosion exists in all types of geological, geographical, or geomorphologic base of river system.
-The solution is technical, but a site-specific action is more effective than a general one.
-In order to maintain the embankments in position, large-scale anti-erosion works in the form of spur, and revetments are required before the flood season at vulnerable locations.
+Former Engineer-Scientist and Professor, Village & P.O.:- Sadarpur, District:- Nalanda, St.:- Bihar, PIN- 811101, India; Email: anand_indra3@yahoo.co.in the embankments in position, large-scale anti-erosion works in the form of spur, and revetments are required before the flood season at vulnerable locations.
 Large chunk of the budget goes into the erosion control works.
-Bihar is the top most flood-prone state of the nation and has a series of continuous or discrete embankments facing erosion, overtopping, cutting or breaches at 63 places in 2004 ^[4].
-Even in normal flood years, 2005 & 2006 reported embankments breach at 8 and 1 places, mostly in North Bihar, Kamala Balan occupied 7 and 1 places, respectively.
+Bihar is the top most flood-prone state of the nation and has a series of continuous or discrete embankments facing erosion, overtopping, cutting or breaches at 63 places in 2004^[4].
+Even in normal flood years, 2005 & 2006 reported embankments breach at 8 and 1 places, mostly in North Bihar, Kamala Balan occupied 7 and 1places, respectively.
 Health and safety of the embankment remain under question, whatever may be justification (unprecedented rain, flood or cutting by villagers and anti-socials).
 Floods in Bihar result in significant human and financial losses annually.
-Prevention of erosion suggested was with boulder and sand filled cement bags ^[5].
-Amid recent antierosion practices using boulders and sand filled cement bags for flood issues in North Bihar ^[6] and works in progress during the period of COVID19^[7] floods are playing their devastating role^[8] (Figure 1).
+Prevention of erosion suggested was with boulder and sandy cement bags ^[5].
+Amid recent anti-erosion practices using boulders and cement bags for flood issues in North Bihar^[6] and works in progress during the period of COVD-19^[7] floods are playing their devastating role^[8] (Figure 1).